Only Yesterday (1991 film): Memory and nostalgia

 The holiday Taeko takes to the countryside is a journey of remembrance that recalls her childhood, re-discovering how her mundane feelings and memories mix with her present self, drawing on a tradition of live-action family movies in classic Japanese cinema.
 To Susan Napier Only Yesterday is a celebration of "youth, innocence, and nostalgia for a disappearing past", which she categorises as exemplifying the 'elegiac' genre mode in anime.
 Colin Odell and Michelle Le Blanc write that the transition from the city to the country reflects Taeko's nostalgia and different visions of growing up in a changing Japan, this is achieved through both a metaphysical and literal trip, symbolised by Taeko's train journeys.
-They contrast the stylised 1980s sequences with the flashback sequences' "less authentic 'realism'".
+They contrast the stylised 1980s sequences with the flashback sequences' "less authentic 'realism, or what Idris Kellermann Williams terms as "minimalism."
 As part of this aesthetic separation, the frame of the flashback sequences uses a softer colour palette with faded edges, while the 1980s scenes use precise lines in animating characters and environments.
-The film's "conservative" structure embodies a perspective Napier refers to as "quintessentially 'Japanese'", reflecting a domestic positioning in a Japan whose international role was changing.
+Kellermann Williams argues this aesthetic separation "encourages distanced and reflective reexamination of memories," while also demonstrating the "subjective nature and limited viewpoint" of memories themselves.
+The film's "conservative" structure embodies a perspective Napier refers to as "quintessentially 'Japanese, reflecting a domestic positioning in a Japan whose international role was changing.

 Nostalgic elements from the 1960s, such as the fashion and music interspersed throughout the film, are rendered wistful by Taeko's struggle to come to terms with her past self.
 Leaving Taeko's dreams unfulfilled, the film's conclusion is left ambiguous, referring to its nostalgia as part of the adult Taeko's personal development.
 Part of this nostalgia is felt through the comparison between the city and the countryside, continued urban expansion is set against a desire to live in a traditional manner.
 Taeko briefly takes off her gloves when handling the safflower to empathise with past generations of farmers who worked for the aesthetic luxury of women in Kyoto.
 Toshio places this in the wider context of the present agricultural industry.
 The contrast between Taeko's personal memories and the collective history of the countryside presents two forms of nostalgia, with Taeko's year of "emotional and sexual growth" being a means by which her past self can be integrated into her renewed self.